E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

-Dominated by dark notes of espresso, black olives, and pumpernickel, the 2020 Cote Rotie La Mouline lacked the floral aromas that are typically characteristic of this vineyard.
-Full-bodied and rich, this is an atypical vintage from La Mouline—powerful and closed for now.
+Dominated by dark notes of espresso, black olives, and pumpernickel, the 2020 Côte Rôtie La Mouline lacked the floral aromas that are typically so expressive in this vineyard.
+Full-bodied and rich, this is an atypical, robust, and currently closed vintage from La Mouline.
 It will be interesting to see how it evolves over the next few years of aging.

 About the estate: